Senate Confirms South East, North West Development Commissions’ Governing Boards

 Sunday Aborisade in Abuja

-The Senate Tuesday confirmed the appointments of all the nominees for the Governing Boards of the North West Development Commission (NWDC) and the South East Development Commission (SEDC).
+The Senate yesterday confirmed the appointment of all the nominees for the Governing Boards of the North West Development Commission, (NWDC) and the South East Development Commission, (SEDC).

-The Senate presided over by the Senate President, Godswill Akpabio, confirmed Mark Okoye and Prof. Abdullahi Shehu Ma’aji as the Managing Director and Chief Executive officers of the SEDC and NWDC respectively.
+The Senate presided by the Senate President Godswill Akpabio, confirmed Mark Okoye and Prof. Abdullahi Shehu Ma’aji as the Managing Director and Chief Executive officers of the SEDC and NWDC respectively.

 The Senate gave its final confirmation after the ad hoc Committee on regional development commissions led by Senator Orji Uzor Kalu (APC, Abia-North) submitted the report of its screening exercise.

-Kalu, in his report, said the nominees had during the screening proved their capacity to man the affairs of the respective development commissions.
+Kalu in his report, said the nominees during the screening proved their capacities to man the affairs of the respective development commissions.

 A mild drama however ensued as some senators made a move to invoke Order (1b) to step down the confirmation process for further consultations.